Skip to content

 The council or its appointed agent will consider all applications for assistance on their merits however all cases will be assessed against the following criteria;

 The Armed Forces Covenant is a promise by the nation that those who serve or who have served in the armed forces, and their families, are treated fairly.
-The council works actively with the local representatives of organisations such as Royal British Legion (RBL) and the Soldiers', Sailors' & Airmen's Families Association (SSAFA) to ensure wider support is available to any cases where active or ex-service persons are identified.
+The council will work actively with the local representatives of organisations such as Stepway, Royal British Legion (RBL) and the Soldiers', Sailors' & Airmen's Families Association (SSAFA) and others to ensure wider support is available to any cases where active or ex-service persons are identified.
 This includes acceptance of direct applications from these organisations and referrals to support from them or other agencies where identified as applicable.
 The council will include in any grant provision covering the costs of any relevant assessments or support work by RBL or SSAFA to enable the grant to proceed.
 Those with a service history may have received a financial award in association with their service, discharge or ongoing benefits in relation to that service.
 These amounts will not be considered in any means test undertaken to determine whether a contribution is required towards any grant in this policy.

 The council will review this policy on a regular basis to reflect evidence concerning the conditions of housing within the area and respond to changing policies at a national or local level or to reflect evidence concerning the conditions of housing within the area.